simoneb/grunt-awsebtdeploy/README.md

 > This deployment type is more appropriate for production environments, but compared to `inPlace` it creates new resources and can potentially disrupt the functionality of the environment in case any step goes wrong, which would require manual intervention, for example to swap CNAMEs again to the old, untouched environment

+### `manual`

+Manual deployment.
+The source bundle will be uploaded to S3, and a new application version will be ready and waiting to be deployed.

 ## The **awsebtlogs** task